Publication history of Dick Grayson: "Titans Return"

 Nightwing joins a new team of Titans, with the same roster of the New Teen Titans, to stop an as-yet unnamed offspring of Trigon from enacting his vengeance over Raven and the Titans of every generation.
 Nightwing yet again leads the team, and they manage to stop the sons of Trigon from accomplishing their first attempt at global destruction and again a few days later.

 Following the defeat of Trigon's sons, the Titans are approached by Jericho, who had been stuck inhabiting the body of Match, Superboy's clone.
 The Titans managed to free Jericho, but found themselves once again in trouble, because Jericho's mind had become splintered due to all the bodies he had possessed in the past.
 Torn between evil and good, Jericho possesses Nightwing to keep from being captured.
 During this time, Jericho forces Nightwing to relive all of his greatest pains.
-Soon afterward the JLA arrived, intent on taking Jericho in, but they fail to apprehend him.
+Soon afterward the JLA arrive, intent on taking Jericho in, but they fail to apprehend him.

 Following this, Nightwing decides to leave the team again, due to the events of the "Batman R.I.P." storyline and Batman's apparent death, as Nightwing feels his attention is better aimed at protecting Gotham City.
 Before leaving, Starfire asked Dick if he still has any feelings for her.
 Starfire reveals Dick's answer to Donna Troy that he has moved on.